SamirGhias/TreeMapVisualizer/README.md

-# TreeMapVisualizer Assignment
+# TreeMapVisualizer
-In CSC148 A2 we were tasked with creating a Python program that sets up and renders an interactive visualization of a given file hierarchy/ population data Using PyGame and a recursive tree class.
+In CSC148 we were tasked with creating a Python program that sets up and renders an interactive visualization of a given file hierarchy/ population data Using PyGame and a recursive tree class.

-We were provided a verbal explanation of an algorithm to generate the dimensions of rectangles and given the following requirements.
+We were provided a simple explanation of an algorithm required to generate the dimensions of rectangles and given the following requirements to fulfill.

 # Task 1: File Hierarchy Visualization